How a Fractional CMO Can Improve Your Bottom Line

 In a marketplace where brand voice and purpose is everything, marketing is not something to take lightly.
 It needs and deserves executive-level attention, at least at the outset.
 Fractional CMO services allow more small and mid-sized companies access to that kind of executive-level attention.
 An experienced Fractional Marketing Director can also be a great addition to a mid-sized company marketing department, while keeping expenses low and leaving more budget for executing marketing campaigns.

 It Gives Your Company Increased Financial Flexibility

-Choosing a Fractional CMO instead of a full-time CMO frees up cash and human resources to execute the marketing strategy efficiently or to devote to other operations.
+Choosing an Outsourced Marketing Director instead of a full-time CMO frees up cash and human resources to execute the marketing strategy efficiently or to devote to other operations.
 Rather than placing a giant, persistent black hole at the center of your ongoing marketing efforts, you frontload the expenses of executive development of the marketing team.

 CMO services may only be needed early in the planning and strategy phases of the marketing effort.
 Once the plan is up and running, a sub-executive marketing staff can take the reins.

 That’s between $170k and $350k of ongoing expenses you freed up for other financial and operational priorities.